AdobeDocs/platform-learn.en/help/journey-orchestration/configure-actions.md

 # Configure Custom Actions

-Actions are the touch point in Journey Orchestration through which you deliver personalized, real time experiences to individuals.
+Actions are the touchpoint in Journey Orchestration through which you deliver personalized, real-time experiences to individuals.
 These can include traditional messaging channels, such as push notifications, email, or SMS, or any other means of digital engagement you use in your business.

-Any service from any provider that can be called through a REST API with a Jason formatted payload can be configured as an Action in Journey orchestration.
+Any service from any provider that can be called through a REST API with a JSON-formatted payload can be configured as an Action in Journey Orchestration.

-The following video below explains how to configure an Action for Journey Orchestration and how to use it in a journey.
+The following video explains how to configure an Action for Journey Orchestration and how to use it in a journey.

 >[!VIDEO](https://video.tv.adobe.com/v/29638?quality=12)